Contrary to recent speculation, Gary Bamford was born.

 Indian Ropemen, 1991

-Having scraped the necessary grades, Gary left Swindon to study music and mathematics at Oxford Brookes University.
+Having scraped the necessary grades at college, Gary left Swindon to study music and mathematics at Oxford Brookes University.
 Although educationally something of a failure, this was a fruitful time musically and socially.
-During his years in Oxford he played with the Oxford Colleges Big Band, Reverend Funk and the Chillin’ Church, Indian Ropemen (which included Grand Drive’s Julian Wilson) and formed Trousers, a short lived rock trio in which he played guitar and sang.
+During his years in Oxford, he played with the Oxford Colleges Big Band, Reverend Funk and the Chillin’ Church, Indian Ropemen (which included Grand Drive’s Julian Wilson) and formed Trousers, a short-lived rock trio in which he played guitar and sang.
 He continued to perform with Swindon based ensembles during this period.
 His Oxford connections also led to him touring a production of ‘Oh, What A Lovely War’, including three weeks at the Edinburgh Fringe Festival.
-Although an engaging and professional show in itself, Gary remembers the highlight of the Edinburgh run being the late night jam sessions held most nights in the venue’s bar.
+Although an engaging and enjoyable show in itself, Gary remembers the highlight of the Edinburgh run being the late-night jam sessions held most nights in the venue’s bar.

 Edinburgh Fringe Jam, 1991